Skip to content

 Dana Portwood wrote in “Stumbling through Lent” that “Faith is a series of little deaths and rebirths, each one bringing us around closer to the center.”
 I’m clinging to this truth for my children, hoping that through tragedy they’ll discover a God who’s big enough to hold both their pain and their questions.
 I’m holding onto this truth myself, even when my heart wants to let go.

-The profound beauty of life’s middle places is that God dwells there with us.
+God dwells in life’s messy middle places with us.
+That’s where we find profound beauty.
 Though He isn’t painting over our mess with picture-perfect solutions, He’s present – orchestrating both the pain and the promise.
 This is the God who said no to His only son’s plea to avoid the cross.
 The God who wraps His arms around us without turning away from our suffering.
 The God who wept at his friend’s grave.

 Joy isn’t the absence of sorrow.
 It’s deeper and richer because of the pain we’ve walked through.
 Life is fuller because of those who walk through suffering with us.